rayokamoto/cabinet/docs/features.md

 Options:
   -I, --includes <match>  File name includes...
   -E, --excludes <match>  File name excludes...
-  -t, --template          The path you are using is a predefined one (e.g. 'downloads' for your downloads folder) -o, --output <output>   Specify the name of the output folder -h, --help              Print help
+  -R, --regex             Use regular expressions (regex) for pattern matching -t, --template          The path you are using is a predefined one (e.g. 'downloads' for your downloads folder) -o, --output <output>   Specify the name of the output folder -h, --help              Print help